vbpf/ebpf-verifier/README.md

   --no-simplify               Do not simplify
   --asm FILE                  Print disassembly to FILE --dot FILE                  Export cfg to dot FILE

+You can use @headers as the path to instead just show the output field headers.
 ```

 A standard alternative to the --asm flag is `llvm-objdump -S FILE`.